The manufacturers don't recommend it

 So, if you are having sex regularly, I would strongly advise choosing a more reliable birth control method, such as the pill or an IUD.
 Condoms are also a great option, especially if you also need to protect yourself from STIs.

-Talk to your healthcare professional or visit a Marie Stopes office to get information on what the best options are for you.
+Talk to your healthcare professional to get information on what the best options are for you.